tmmilvm/som/README.md

 An application that illustrates how the self-organizing map (SOM) works through color data.

+The SOM is trained with ROYGBIV colors for 20 epochs when the application is started up and for each epoch a snapshot of the state of the neurons is saved.
+The neuron snapshots can be cycled through in the application to see how the map converges to form different areas that are each sensitive to some specific color.

 ## Building

 Requires `raylib` and `raygui`, tested with versions 5.5 and 4.0, respectively.
 After downloading and unpacking the releases to this directory, you can build the application like this: